-In healthy subjects, administration of a single 75 mg dose of acalabrutinib (0.75 times the approved recommended single dose) with a high-fat, high-calorie meal (approximately 918 calories, 59 grams carbohydrate, 59 grams fat, and 39 grams protein) did not affect the mean AUC as compared to dosing under fasted conditions.
-Resulting Cmax decreased by 73% and Tmax was delayed 1-2 hours.
+In healthy subjects, administration of a single 100 mg dose of acalabrutinib with a high-fat, high-calorie meal (approximately 918 calories, 59 grams carbohydrate, 59 grams fat, and 39 grams protein) did not affect the mean AUC as compared to dosing under fasted conditions.
+Resulting C{max} decreased by 54% and T{max} was delayed 1-2 hours.